rameshvarun/packetpack/README.md

 # packetpack
 [![npm](https://img.shields.io/npm/v/packetpack)](https://www.npmjs.com/package/packetpack)

-PacketPack is a libary designed for compressing schemaless data formats (like JSON or msgpack) when sent over reliable ordered datagram channels (particularly WebRTC DataChannels).
+PacketPack is a libary designed to compress messages sent over reliable ordered datagram channels (particularly WebRTC DataChannels).
 It's designed to run both in Node and in the browser (use with a module bundler), and was created for use in [NetplayJS](https://github.com/rameshvarun/netplayjs).

 It works by encoding an LZ4 stream with block boundaries that exactly match the datagram message boundaries.
 Blocks are dependent, meaning packets are compressed relative to data that is already sent.

 - Packets are limited to 64KiB.
-- If you use a schema-based message format (such as Protobuf, Thrift, or FlatBuffers) this is probably not as useful, unless your messages are very large.
 - This isn't as useful for WebSockets since the transport layer already has the option to compress across packets (see [RFC 7692](https://datatracker.ietf.org/doc/html/rfc7692#section-7.2.3.2)).
 - This format also can't be used for unreliable or unordered channels since it assumes the receiver will receive every packet in-order.